Ethics Principles

 • One or more = ❌ → Do not proceed; find alternative

-For AI assistants: When recommending actions, briefly note how the proposal scores on these six questions.
-Flag any unclear areas.
+When recommending actions, briefly note how the proposal scores on these six questions.

 3) Red Flags (Trigger a Slowdown)

-• “I must do this now or everything collapses”
+• “I must do this now or everything collapses.”

-• “This is a limited-time opportunity I can’t miss”
+• “This is a limited‑time opportunity.”

 Special Exemption Thinking

-• “Normal ethics don’t apply in this situation”
+• “Normal ethics don’t apply here.”

-• “I need to do this alone”
+• “I need to do this alone.”

 Unclear Fairness

-• “Someone else will pay for this, but it’s worth it”
+• “Someone else will pay for this, but it’s worth it.”

 Emotional Override

-• Compulsion to act that feels external or inevitable
+• Compulsion to act

-• Fear that questioning the action will cause loss
+• Fear that questioning will cause loss

 Protocol When a Red Flag Appears

-1. Stop immediately (invoke stop word if needed)
+1. Stop immediately

-2. Log in Drift Log: Date, which red flag(s), what you were about to do (one sentence)
+2. Log in Drift Log (one sentence)

 3. Execute S⁴: Stop → Summarize → Shrink → SSNS (or End)

-4. Verify with trusted human before proceeding if high-stakes
+4. Verify with trusted human if high‑stakes

 4) How This Interfaces with Divine Will

-• Divine Will governs the direction (telos) — where we’re ultimately heading
+• Divine Will governs the direction (telos)

-• Ethics principles govern the method (means) — how we get there
+• Ethics Principles govern the method (means)

 Examples of Proper Integration